mbroecheler/covid19-contact-tracing/README.md

 - **[Backend](backend/)**: Provides more details on the dropwizard application for recording data and providing tracing analysis.
 - **[Simulator](simulator/)**: Provides more details on how the simulator works.

+Note, that DataStax Enterprise (DSE) is free for development use and DataStax is also making DSE freely available for any production use by officials and authorities for the purposes of SARS-CoV-2 contact tracing as demonstrated in this project.
+As such, all the components and dependencies of this project are free to use.

 ## How can you help?